LIS 415: Information Organization

 Unit 7: Aboutness and Subject Analysis

-Topic Areas: We examine the processes of determining what subject(s) an information resource is about.
+Topic Areas: This unit examines the processes of determining what subject(s) an information resource is about.
 Includes nature of aboutness, approaches to aboutness, Wilson, Langridge.

 Learning Objectives: